cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 --- | --- | ---
 `preferences` | `object` | An object describing browser preferences.
 Differs between browsers.
 See {% urlHash "Changing browser preferences" Changing-browser-preferences %} for details.
 `args` | `string[]` | An array of strings that will be passed as command-line args when the browser is launched.
 Has no effect on Electron.
 See {% urlHash "Modify browser launch arguments" Modify-browser-launch-arguments %} for details.
-`extensions` | `string[]` | An array of paths to folders containing unpacked WebExtensions, to be loaded before the browser starts.
+`extensions` | `string[]` | An array of paths to folders containing unpacked WebExtensions to be loaded before the browser starts.
 Note: Electron currently only supports Chrome DevTools extensions.
 See {% urlHash "Add browser extensions" Add-browser-extensions %} for details.

 # Usage